Intermediate Macdonald Polynomials and Their Vector Versions: Adapting Macdonald's formalism to parabolic subgroups

-\begin{example} \begin{enumerate} \item If $\tau$ is a multiplicative labelling that maps to a commutative algebra then any integer power of $\tau$ is as well. \item Let $k$ be a $W$-labelling of $S$.
-For $j\in J$ take $\tau_j := \tau_{a_j,k}$.
-These elements satisfy the braid relations, so that $\tau=\tau_k$ is a multiplicative labelling of $W_J$ (after appropriate restriction). \item Let in addition $\epsilon: W_J\to\C^\times$ be a multiplicative character.
+\begin{Example} \qquad \begin{enumerate}\itemsep=0pt \item[(i)] If $\tau$ is a multiplicative labelling that maps to a commutative algebra,then any integer power of $\tau$ is a multiplicative labelling as well. \item[(ii)] Let $k$ be a $W$-labelling of $S$.
+For $j\in J$, take $\tau_j := \tau_{a_j,k}$ as in Definition~\ref{def-tau}.
+These elements satisfy the braid relations, so that $\tau=\tau_k$ is a multiplicative labelling of $W_J$ (after appropriate restriction). \item[(iii)] Let in addition $\epsilon\colon W_J\to\C^\times$ be a multiplicative character.
 Then define